The Highlights of Rome, Italy

-A few weeks ago I boarded my impossible flights: I was traveling from Amsterdam to Tokyo but for some reason the cheapest flight (and if you travel as often as I do you value cheap flights…) would take me first to Rome and then to Tokyo 19 hours later.
+A few weeks ago I boarded my impossible flights: I was traveling from the Netherlands to Tokyo, Japan, but for some reason the cheapest flight (and if you travel as often as I do you value cheap flights…) would take me first to Rome and then to Tokyo 19 hours later.

 So I decided: why not?
 I’ll just book myself a cheap hostel so that I have a bed to sleep in, jump on a bus from the airport and in less than an hour I’ll be in Rome…

 Although traveling to Japan to enjoy sushi and karaoke I’m going to start my travels by visiting the Colosseum and eating pizza in Rome!

 One of the things I love about Rome is that, as long as you are staying somewhere in the center, you can walk anywhere.
 Ok, you have to enjoy walking because from one end of the center to the other end might take you 40 minutes, but I found that doable and loved it!

 Rome is such a beautiful, old city with such a rich history.
 I feel there is something new to discover around every street corner… And yes, even if you are not all that much into history I guarantee that you will love the streets of Rome.
 Beautiful old buildings, narrow streets leading up to hidden squares and all those lovely romantic restaurants and cozy bars…